StreamYard overlay tutorial to walk you through using overlays in StreamYard on a livestream.

 I’m Sara Nguyen, and on this channel, I hope you build your business using video on social media with ease.
 Let me walk you through StreamYard overlays, how it all works.
 Let’s get right into it.
 Now, when it comes to overlays in StreamYard, there are a couple of ways that you can do this.

 The first way is to go to the banners tab on the top right-hand corner here.
 And if you click on that, what you get are banners that are technically overlays, right?
-So if you click on them to show them, they will appear on your live stream.
+If you click on them to show them, they will appear on your live stream.

 And if you click off them, they will disappear.
 And you can simply create a banner by selecting, create a banner at the bottom here, and then adding the text that you want.
-So whatever, whatever the text is, you can add that as an overlay and then you select add banner.
+Whatever the text is, you can add that as an overlay and then you select add banner.

 And then like that you’ve got a series of overlays that you can show, and then you can hide them by clicking on the same banner at the same time.
-So that’s the first way that you can create overlays in StreamYard using the banners option.
+That’s the first way that you can create overlays in StreamYard using the banners option.

 I use these banners a lot, not just as a lower third, but I use them as prompts when I’m interviewing people.
 And I have the question display during the live stream so that my guests can see it, I can see it, and obviously the viewers can see it as well.